alexanderlappe/BRIXEL/README.md

 pip install "git+https://github.com/alexanderlappe/BRIXEL.git"
 ```

-Note that PyTorch is not automatically installed as a dependency, but necessary to run the models.
-Finally, build Deformable attention:
+Note that PyTorch is not automatically installed as a dependency, so BRIXEL assumes it to be installed prior.
+The package has been tested with PyTorch version 2.9.0.
+Finally, you will need to build Deformable Attention for DINO:
 ```
 cd BRIXEL/src/brixel/dinov3_main/dinov3/eval/segmentation/models/utils/ops
 python setup.py build_ext --inplace